- Can You Sue Someone for Emotional Trauma?

 How Much Can I Claim for Emotional Distress?

-How much you can claim for emotional distress damages relies on your unique circumstances, including how much your injury has changed your life.
+How much you can claim for emotional distress damages depends on your unique circumstances, including how much your injury has changed your life.
 A significant factor in determining what your claim is worth is the level of your mental damage and its associated loss.
 For example, some psychological disorders could be long-term, impacting your capacity to maintain a career, while others last less than a year.

 The two main types of legal damages for emotional pain awarded in a psychological distress case are economic and non-economic.